sSharonV/SOS-Offline-LiveCD/README.md

 	P: Symlinking hooks...
 	```
 	It will output the following tree inside build-folder
-	>This output is relevant for the default config example copied from live-build so you could see how to default config directory looks like.
+	>This output is relevant for the default config example copied from live-build so you can see how the default config directory looks.
 	Later we will build with the '`--clean`' flag which removes empty directories from the final build-folder
 	```bash
 	root@debian:/build-folder# tree -L 3 --dirsfirst